-1 Cytotoxicity concentration for 50% of PEMs.

-2 Inhibitory concentration for 50% of intracellular amastigotes.

-3 Selectivity index, defined as the ratio between CC50 value against PEMs and IC50 value against intracellular amastigotes.

-Results are expressed as mean ± SD.

 2.3.
 Antileishmanial activity against intracellular amastigotes

 Although the efficacy of potential drugs against Leishmania promastigotes is useful information, as an intracellular parasite it is essential that any drug is able to access the amastigote forms of the parasite inside their host cells, as well as displaying selective toxicity for the parasites within.
 The activity of compounds against amastigote forms of L. martiniquensis was determined in Leishmania-infected macrophages.
 The microscopic observations of Giemsa stained cells demonstrated that the drug and both compounds had effects on intracellular parasites.
 Untreated control showed numerous amastigotes in macrophages (Figure 1A).
 AmB reduced the number of intracellular amastigotes at 0.02 μg/ml (Figure 1B), and macrophages were free of parasites after treatment with AmB at 0.63 μg/ml (Figure 1C).
 Allicin was less effective than AmB but was able to reduce intracellular amastigotes at 0.63 μg/ml and no intracellular amastigotes were found after treatment with 10 μg/ml of allicin (Figure 1D and 1E).
 Similarly, andrographolide was able to reduce intracellular amastigotes at 0.31 μg/ml and no parasites were observed after treatment with 10 μg/ml of andrographolide (Figure 1F and 1G).
 AmB drug and both compounds reduced the infection index in a dose-dependent manner.
-The IC50 values for allicin and andrographolide were 0.59 ± 0.09 μg/ml and 0.45 ± 0.09 μg/ml, respectively, whereas the IC50 value of AmB was 0.0152 ± 0.0004 μg/ml (Table 1).
+The IC50 values for allicin and andrographolide were 0.59 (0.49-0.69) μg/ml and 0.45 (0.35-0.55) μg/ml, respectively, whereas the IC50 value of AmB was 0.0152 (0.0147-0.0157) μg/ml.
 These results are in broad agreement with those obtained with promastigotes.
-To compare their selective toxicity the SI values (CC50/IC50) were calculated.
+To compare their selective toxicity the selectivity index (SI) values (CC50/IC50) were calculated.
 The SI values were 23.55, 14.66, and 3,553 for allicin, andrographolide, and AmB, respectively, confirming that AmB was the most effective of the three compounds.